Power Query date format (How to + 5 tricky scenarios)

 • Text.Middle() – similar to Excel’s MID function to extract characters from the middle of a text string

 This formula is specific for this scenario.
-Change the formula to match your requirements.
+You will need to change the formula to match your requirements.

 Using Column From Examples